euronova/sanskrit/README.md

-# sanskrit-language-tutor
+# sanskrit
-Desktop tool for learning Sanskrit
+Tools for learning Sanskrit